This one letter in a textbook could change how millions of kids learn about race - KESQ

 The Associated Press and New York Times were among numerous publishers of the first drafts of history to capitalize Black recently.
 CNN made the same decision and will also capitalize White.

-Cengage, an education and technology company which has nearly a dozen different K-12 history programs and books in the US, has decided to capitalize Black.
+Cengage, an education and technology company which has nearly a dozen different K-12 history programs and books in the US, will capitalize Black and White while Houghton Mifflin Harcourt will be capitalizing Black.

 “Cengage has undertaken a review of our textbooks and learning platforms for both higher ed and K-12 to evaluate our standards and practices.
 The capitalization of ‘Black’ and ‘White’ has been raised for consideration as part of this review, and is being adopted in texts where pertinent to the discussion, including the most recent edition of AP Human Geography,” the company told CNN in a statement.